IIIF/api/source/presentation/4.0/index.md

 3. **Periodical** - a IIIF Collection that provides multiple child Collections and Manifests, representing the publication run of a newspaper over many years.
 The IIIF model provides structural elements to indicate individual articles and other elements.
 4. **45 Single** - a Manifest that represents the digitized audio from the two sides of a vinyl 7 inch record.
 5. **Movie** - a Manifest that represents the digitized video of a film.
 A transcript of the audio is provided as Web Annotations, and additional machine-readable files provide subtitles and captions.
-6. **Simple 3D Model** - a Manifest that publishes a single 3D model.
+6. **3D Content** - a Manifest that represents a 3D model of a born-digital object within a Scene.
-7. **Complex Scene** - a Manifest that publishes a complex 3D scene comprising multiple models, lights and cameras.
+7. **Composite of Two Canvases** - a Manifest that combines two Canvases, each representing a single image, displayed jointly in a single Canvas through Container nesting.
-8. **Storytelling in 3D** - a Manifest that defines a sequence of states in a complex scene for the purposes of guiding a user through a particular experience.
+8. **Comment on Feature of a Painting** - a Manifest that represents a painting and a comment highlighting a particular region of the painting.
+9. **Interactive 3D Light Switch** - a Manifest that represents a Scene containing a light and a 3D model of a light switch, where a user can click or otherwise interact with the switch to turn the light on and off.

 These use case were chosen as a broad sample to introduce IIIF concepts.
 Many more use cases are provided as recipes in the [IIIF Cookbook](link).